emmavanoss/cv/README.md

   emulating the famous photo sharing platform (but with bins).
 I had fun working out how to create user accounts and authentication, etc., with minimal baggage given the small size of the app.
-It was good practice as well to work out how to store pictures in ActiveRecord, and implementing some basic security and display concerns.
+It was good practice as well working out how to store pictures in ActiveRecord, and implementing some basic security and display concerns.

 These projects hopefully help demonstrate my excitement about programming.
-I would love to find a job that will help me continue to learn about as much as possible, and help me develop my processes and best practice to keep writing better and better quality code.
+I would love to find a job that will help me continue to learn as much as possible, and help me develop my processes and best practice to keep writing better and better code.

 ## Tech skills